pydata/pydata-google-auth/docs/source/contributing.rst

 Writing good code is not just about what you write.
 It is also about *how* you write it.
 During testing on Travis-CI, several tools will be run to check your code for stylistic errors.
 Generating any warnings will cause the test to fail.
-Thus, good style is a requirement for submitting code to *pandas-gbq*.
+Thus, good style is a requirement for submitting code to *pydata-google-auth*.

 In addition, because a lot of people use our library, it is important that we do not make sudden changes to the code that could have the potential to break